fabianoflorentino/fabianoflorentino/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Software developer specializing in Ruby, focusing on distributed systems, microservices, and REST APIs for corporate backends.
+Software developer specializing in Go and Ruby, focusing on distributed systems, microservices, and REST APIs for corporate backends.
 I have extensive experience creating scalable and robust solutions, optimizing performance, and ensuring resilience and high availability.
 My expertise includes RESTful API design, microservices development, and distributed system architectures.

 With a solid foundation in systems administration, SRE, and DevOps practices, I have worked on continuous integration, automation, monitoring, and software delivery.
 I possess in-depth knowledge of virtualized environments, cloud computing, and containerization technologies such as Docker and Kubernetes.